Naomi-Rhames/Naomi-Rhames/README.md

 ### Welcome!

 - 🤍 Fun fact: I love to play the piano and I love my puppy...
 I think I love my puppy more though (he's cuter and fluffier)! ✨
 - 🦋 Want to reach me?
-You can either email or slack me! ✨
+You can either [Email](naomirhames2020@gmail.com) me or add me on [Linkedin](https://www.linkedin.com/in/naomi-rhames-8231581b5/)! ✨

 I am currently working on: